Zhou Enlai

-Zhou Enlai (周恩来 (Zhōu Ēnlái, Chou^{1} Ên^{1}-lai^{2}); 5 March 1898 – 8 January 1976) was a Chinese politician who served as the first premier of the People's Republic of China from 1 October 1949 until his death on 8 January 1976.
-Zhou served under Chairman Mao Zedong and helped the Communist Party rise to power, later helping consolidate its control, form its foreign policy, and develop the Chinese economy.
+Zhou Enlai (周恩来 (Zhōu Ēnlái, Chou^{1} Ên^{1}-lai^{2}); 5 March 1898 – 8 January 1976) was a Chinese statesman, diplomat, and revolutionary who served as the first Premier of the People's Republic of China from October 1949 until his death in January 1976.
+Zhou served under Chairman Mao Zedong and aided the Communist Party in rising to power, later helping consolidate its control, form its foreign policy, and develop the Chinese economy.

 As a diplomat, Zhou served as the Chinese foreign minister from 1949 to 1958.
-Advocating peaceful coexistence with the West after the Korean War, he participated in the 1954 Geneva Conference and the 1955 Bandung Conference, and helped orchestrate Richard Nixon's 1972 visit to China.
+Advocating peaceful coexistence with the West after the Korean War, he participated in the 1954 Geneva Conference and the 1955 Bandung Conference and helped orchestrate Richard Nixon's 1972 visit to China.
 He helped devise policies regarding disputes with the United States, Taiwan, the Soviet Union (after 1960), India, Korea, and Vietnam.

 Zhou survived the purges of other top officials during the Cultural Revolution.
 While Mao dedicated most of his later years to political struggle and ideological work, Zhou was one of the main driving forces behind the affairs of state during much of the Cultural Revolution.
 His attempts at mitigating the Red Guards' damage and his efforts to protect others from their wrath made him immensely popular in the Cultural Revolution's later stages.

 Mao's health began to decline in 1971, and Lin Biao fell into disgrace and later died in a plane crash.
-Amid these events, Zhou was elected to the vacant position of First Vice Chairman of the Communist Party by the 10th Central Committee in 1973 and thereby designated as Mao's successor (the third person to be so designated after Liu Shaoqi and Lin Biao), but still struggled internally against the Gang of Four over leadership of China.
+Amid these events, Zhou was elected to the vacant position of First Vice Chairman of the Communist Party by the 10th Central Committee in 1973 and thereby designated as Mao's successor—the third person to receive this designation after Liu Shaoqi and Lin Biao—but he still struggled internally against the Gang of Four over China’s leadership.
 His last major public appearance was at the first meeting of the 4th National People's Congress on 13 January 1975, where he presented the government work report.
 He then fell out of the public eye for medical treatment and died one year later.
 The massive public outpouring of grief which his death provoked in Beijing turned to anger at the Gang of Four, leading to the 1976 Tiananmen Incident.
 Although Zhou was succeeded by Hua Guofeng as First Vice Chairman and designated successor, Zhou's ally Deng Xiaoping was able to outmaneuver the Gang of Four politically and took Hua's place as paramount leader by 1978.